yui/grover/README.md

            --junit JUnit XML export
-       --server Starts a static file server in the CWD, tests should be relative to this directory --port <Number> The port to start the server on --no-run Do not execute the tests, just prep the server (for other testing)
+       --server Starts a static file server in the CWD, tests should be relative to this directory --port <Number> The port to start the server on --phantom <path to phantomjs executable> A non-PATH location for the phantomjs executable --no-run Do not execute the tests, just prep the server (for other testing)

     Coverage Options